-- The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation - Distance from the origin is proportional to MJO strength - Line colors distinguish different months The MJO index indicates moderate activity during the last week, but it is most likely that other modes of tropical variability are influencing the MJO index.
+- The axes (RMM1 and RMM2) represent daily values of the principal components from the two leading modes - The triangular areas indicate the location of the enhanced phase of the MJO - Counter-clockwise motion is indicative of eastward propagation.
+Large dot most recent observation. - Distance from the origin is proportional to MJO strength - Line colors distinguish different months The MJO index indicates generally weak or incoherent MJO activity during the past week.